by Bruce Wells | Oct 22, 2024 | Petroleum Pioneers

 Oil wells Carl Baker had drilled near Coalinga encountered hard rock formations that caused problems with casing, so he developed an offset cable-tool bit allowing him to drill a hole larger than the casing.
 He also patented a “Gas Trap for Oil Wells” in 1908, a “Pump-Plunger” in 1914, and a “Shoe Guide for Well Casings” in 1920.

-Baker Tools Company founder R.C.
-"Carl" Baker in 1919.
+Baker Tools founder R.C.
+“Carl” Baker in 1919.

-Coalinga was “every inch a boom town and Mr. Baker would become a major player in the town’s growth,” according to the Baker Museum.
-Baker organized small oil companies, a bank and the local power company.
+Coalinga was “every inch a boom town and Mr. Baker would become a major player in the town’s growth,” according to the now closed R.C.
+Baker Memorial Museum.
+He also organized several small oil companies and the local power company, and established a bank.

-After drilling wells in the Kern River oilfield, Baker added another technological innovation in 1907 when he patented the Baker Casing Shoe, a device ensuring uninterrupted flow of oil through a well.
+After drilling wells in the Kern River oilfield, Baker added to his technological innovations on July 16, 1907, when he was awarded a patent for his Well Casing Shoe (No. 860,115), a device ensuring uninterrupted flow of oil through a well.
 His invention revolutionized oilfield production.

 In 1913, Baker organized the Baker Casing Shoe Company (renamed Baker Tools two years later).
 He opened his first manufacturing plant in Coalinga.